Canada’s UN ambassador set to attend emergency meeting to discuss crisis in Haiti

 Posted March 10, 2024 1:33 pm.

-OTTAWA — Canada is planning to send an official to an emergency meeting about Haiti that is called for tomorrow.
+OTTAWA — Canada is sending an official to attend an emergency meeting in Jamaica on Monday, following an invite from Caribbean leaders who want to discuss escalating gang violence in Haiti.

-A spokesperson for the foreign affairs minister’s office says Bob Rae, Canada’s ambassador to the United Nations, will be attending.
+A spokesperson for the office of Foreign Affairs Minister Mélanie Joly said Bob Rae, Canada’s ambassador to the United Nations, will attend the meeting.

-Caribbean leaders asked Canada, the US, France, Brazil and the UN to gather in Jamaica to discuss the escalating gang violence in the country.
+Caricom, the 15-nation Caribbean bloc, said in a statement late Friday that “the situation on the ground remains dire” in Haiti.
+The Caribbean leaders have also invited the United States, France, the United Nations and Brazil to the meeting.

+Unrelenting gang attacks have paralyzed Haiti for more than a week and left it with dwindling supplies of basic goods.
+Haitian officials extended a state of emergency and nightly curfew on Thursday as gangs continued to attack key state institutions.

-Members of the Caricom regional trade bloc have been trying for months to get political actors in Haiti to agree to form an umbrella transitional unity government, but efforts to broker a solution have been unsuccessful.
+Members of the Caricom regional trade bloc have been trying for months to get political actors in Haiti to agree to form an umbrella transitional unity government.
+But average Haitians, many of whom have been forced from their homes by the bloody street fighting, can’t wait.
+The problem for police in securing government buildings is that many Haitians have streamed into them, seeking refuge.

-Meanwhile, supplies of basic goods are dwindling and people who have been driven out of their homes are seeking refuge in government buildings.
+Caricom said Friday that while regional leaders remain deeply engaged in trying to bring opposition parties and civil society groups together to form a unity government, “the stakeholders are not yet where they need to be.”

+“We are acutely aware of the urgent need for consensus to be reached,” the statement said.

 This report by The Canadian Press was first published March 10, 2024.